Grokzen/redis-py-cluster/docs/index.rst

-Usage example
+Basic usage example
 -------------

 Small sample script that shows how to get started with RedisCluster.
-It can also be found in the file `exmaples/basic.py`
+It can also be found in the file `exmaples/basic.py`.

+Additional code examples of more advance functionality can be found in the `examples/` folder in the source code git repo.

 .. code-block:: python